Charles Doolittle Walcott

-Charles Doolittle Walcott (March 31, 1850 – February 9, 1927) was an American paleontologist, administrator of the Smithsonian Institution from 1907 to 1927, and director of the United States Geological Survey.
+Charles Doolittle Walcott (March 31, 1850 – February 9, 1927) was an American paleontologist, administrator of the Smithsonian Institution from 1907 to 1927, and the third director of the United States Geological Survey.
 He is famous for his discovery in 1909 of well-preserved fossils, including some of the oldest soft-part imprints, in the Burgess Shale of British Columbia, Canada.

 Early life

 Charles Doolittle Walcott was born on March 31, 1850, in New York Mills, New York.
 His grandfather, Benjamin S. Walcott, moved from Rhode Island in 1822.
 His father, also Charles Doolittle Walcott, died when Charles Jr. was only two.
 Walcott was the youngest of four children.
 He was interested in nature from an early age, collecting minerals and bird eggs and, eventually, fossils.
 He attended various schools in the Utica area but left at the age of eighteen without completing high school, the end of his formal education.
 His interest in fossils solidified as he became a commercial fossil collector.

 On January 9, 1872, Walcott married Lura Ann Rust, daughter of the owner of a farm in New York where Walcott made one of his most important trilobite discoveries (Walcott-Rust quarry).
 She died on January 23, 1876.
 Walcott's interest in fossils led to his acquaintance with Louis Agassiz of Harvard University, who encouraged him to work in the field of paleontology; later that year, he began work as the assistant to the state paleontologist, James Hall.
 He lost this job after two years but was soon recruited to the newly formed US Geological Survey as a geological assistant.